-How does OpenVPN Work?
+How Does OpenVPN Work?

 Features of OpenVPN

 OpenVPN has quite a handful of features to offer.
-You might find each and every feature of a good VPN in this one.
+You might find every feature of a good VPN in this one.
 Here we’ve listed the most common yet useful features of OpenVPN.
 Have a look.

 - OpenVPN is a strong protocol: It generally uses strong cyphers or keys, which decreases the chances of a data breach.
 It is also customizable, so you can also modify it according to your requirements.

 - OpenVPN is Adaptable: A key feature of OpenVPN is that it is adaptable, and one version can always differ.
 It can be used for a large number of works.
 The VPN provider also uses different versions than what is generally used by other providers.

 - OpenVPN is Open-source: When the software is non-proprietary, an entire community is working on it.
 When they find a bug in the software, they generally fix it and keep trying to add new features to the software.
 This is the main reason which adds versatility to OpenVPN.